jsteer79/WebSolrTest/README.md

 * / - shows the first 10 records in the core
 * /add - adds a record into the core
-* /clear - deletes by query all the data from the solr code
+* /clear - deletes by query all the data from the solr core
 * /del/:key - deletes by id the document with that key

 Config Environment Variables/Heroku Keys